gavinfielder/pft/README.md

 The PFT Makefile includes an option to ignore return value checking.
 I included this because at the time of writing this, moulinette does not check return value, and from what I've seen, the return value is the #1 reason people fail a lot of PFT tests.
 I don't encourage ignoring the return value, but it is an option if you would like to.

+# How it works, in Brief

+The Makefile creates two copies of unit\_tests.c, one that uses ft\_printf, and one that uses printf.
+For each test, it redirects stdout to a file, then compares their return value.
+If the return value is identical, it opens both files and reads each one byte by byte until *both* reach EOF.
+If any single byte differs, the test fails.

+# Advanced Options

+PFT has a couple of different modes.
+By default it tests ft\_printf on forked child processes, which makes it more stable, and uses parallel threads to implement timeout.
+You can use the below options to control this behavior.

+Debuggers tend to only work well on single-threaded single processes, so "debugger compatibility mode" currently means "disable forking and multithreading".

+## Command Line Options
+Command line options come before test run queries, e.g. `./test -d nospec`
+ - `-d` Turns on debugger compatibility mode (currently identical to `-FT`)
+ - `-f` Turn on fork mode (default)
+ - `-F` Turn off fork mode (also disables timeout).
+Incompatible with `-t`
+ - `-t` Turn on timeout (default)
+ - `-T` Turn off timeout

+## Options in Makefile
+ - `TIMEOUT_SECONDS=(float)` (default 0.75) sets the number of seconds before any particular test times out.
+ - `RUN_TESTS_AS_FORK=1` (default) Makes the `-f` option (fork) the run default.
+ - `RUN_TESTS_AS_FORK=0` Makes the `-F` option (no fork) the run default.
+Also disables timeout.
+ - `USE_TIMEOUT=1` (default) Makes the `-t` (use timeout) option the run default
+ - `USE_TIMEOUT=0` Makes the `-T` option (no timeout) the run default
+ - `IGNORE_RETURN_VALUE=0` (default) Tests fail if ft\_printf and printf do not have the same return value.
+ - `IGNORE_RETURN_VALUE=1` Ignores differences in the return value between ft\_printf and printf.
+ - `SINGLE_NUMBER_SINGLE_TEST=0` (legacy option) Makes it such that `./test 42` runs test #42 to the end of all enabled tests.
+This could still be useful if you are using only your own tests and are writing them as you develop.
+ - `SINGLE_NUMBER_SINGLE_TEST=1` (default) Single numeric arguments given will run only the specified test number.
+ - `SINGLE_TEST_TURNS_ON_LLDB_COMPAT_MODE=1` (default) When `SINGLE_NUMBER_SINGLE_TEST` is 1, single tests also turn on debugger compatibility mode unless overridden at the command line.

 # Troubleshooting

 **I tried making and got a bunch of "undefined symbol" errors**